TheDreamer/beastie-work/patches/README.md

 	I started trying to add a new INI option to do this, but doing development on a 'production' server is bad, so I went with the QAD way....

+databases/sqlitemanager

+	I should write something, except I forget what and why I made this patch or what its status is.
+Except that I recall it was what enabled me to overcome whatever problem I was having at the time....

+	PR: ??

 deskutils/gcalcli

 	Been trying to make use of the more advanced options of this, but haven't had much luck.
 Went to see if there